How to Exfoliate Without Damaging Your Skin

 So what’s a dry skin-sufferin’ gal to do?

-Peeling back the facts
+Peeling back the facts of exfoliation

 Exfoliation is the process of removing old dead cells from the outer layer of the skin to uncover new ones.
 When old skin cells remain on the skin, they trap toxins, dirt, and oils, contributing to blackheads, whiteheads, and acne.
 Further, as skin ages, cells don’t shed as quickly, which leaves a build-up of dead skin cells that are thought to leave the skin looking dull, rough, and dry.
 Exfoliation damages the old cells, forcing the skin to create new ones, with the hopes of achieving a more radiant glow, while helping to reduce hyperpigmentation and wrinkles.